ddefolo/docker-machine-oneview/Godeps/_workspace/src/github.com/docker/docker/docs/reference/api/docker_remote_api_v1.22.md

 If you wish to push an image on to a private registry, that image must already have a tag into a repository which references that registry `hostname` and `port`.
 This repository name should then be used in the URL.
 This duplicates the command line's flow.

+The push is cancelled if the HTTP connection is closed.

 **Example request**: